-- The client is not in a purchase mode.
+- The client is not in purchase mode.
 You might even have met a person who likes to kill time by listening and learning about your area.

 - The person you meet is not the power sponsor.

 The dates question is a good qualifying question to ask to get access to the power sponsor.
-If the person you meet do not know the dates, ask them who does and if that person can be involved in a possible new next step meeting.
+If the person you meet does not know the dates, ask them who does and if that person can be involved in a possible new next step meeting.

 Present your company: Remember that the client is more interested in if and how you can help them with their problem than listening to facts about your company.

 - Keep this extremely short and focus on what really differentiates your company from your competitors!

 - Remember to talk about relevant references in this phase.
 Good stories about how you helped others with similar problems are really strong and build credibility!